ga-curriculum/ml-workflow-and-best-practices/machine-learning-workflow/README.md

 - **End Outcome:** Adjustments in model complexity to ensure better generalization.

 ### Step 8: Cross-Validation
-Before deploying a model, it’s crucial to evaluate its performance using metrics like accuracy, precision, recall, RMSE, etc. Cross-validation helps assess how well the model performs on different subsets of the data.
+Before deploying a model, it's crucial to evaluate its performance using metrics like accuracy, precision, recall, RMSE, etc. Cross-validation helps assess how well the model performs on different subsets of the data.
 - **Starting Point:** A trained model ready for evaluation.
 - **End Outcome:** A reliable model with an estimated performance score, ready for deployment or further tuning.

+### Step 9: Model Monitoring
+After deployment, continuous monitoring is essential to ensure the model maintains its performance over time and detect any degradation or drift.
+- **Starting Point:** A deployed model in production environment.
+- **End Outcome:** Insights about model performance, detection of potential issues, and triggers for model retraining when necessary.

+Key aspects include:
+- Monitoring for model drift (data drift, concept drift, label drift).
+- Tracking performance metrics.
+- Implementing automated alerts.
+- Regular model retraining when needed.

 ## 🗣️ Discussion Activity: Understanding the Importance of the ML Workflow
 ### Objective: